-- Dedication service will be held in the fall semester for students newly admitted into the program.
-Family and friends are invited. - Pinning is to be scheduled prior to the May commencement weekend for graduating students. - Students will be chosen, from the class either being dedicated or pinned, to work with the faculty planning team.
-These students are to present the preferences of the class members to the committee. - Who is eligible to pin students?
-Anyone who has an RN license, i.e. faculty, family, preceptors, coworkers, etc. - All students will wear white nursing uniforms for the pinning ceremony. - Students with six (6) credits outstanding to completion of requirements may participate in pinning.
+- Sophomore dedication service will be held in the fall semester for students newly admitted into the program.
+Family and friends are invited. - Senior pinning is to be scheduled prior to the May commencement weekend for graduating students. - Students will be chosen, from the class either being dedicated or pinned, to work with the faculty planning team.
+These students are to present the preferences of the class members to the committee. - Who is eligible to pin students? respected and /or loved individual whom the student chooses and can be present at the event, i.e. faculty, family, preceptors, coworkers, etc. - All students will wear white nursing uniforms.